 For further information, consult with your advisor and/or a member of the religion and ministry studies faculty.

 After College — What’s Next?

 and practitioners through two programs of study that allow for focus in:

---Philip Balla, 2015
+--Philip Balla, 2015 Graduate

 Marian R. Plant, Ed.D.